-Derbyshire Police and Crime Commissioner (PCC), Hardyal Dhindsa, is determined to deliver a more localised service to victims of crime.
+Derbyshire Police and Crime Commissioner - delivers a more localised service to victims of crime.

 From the Revised Code of Practice for victims of crime, all Police and Crime Commissioner’s now have a legal duty to consult with victims in setting the policing priorities in their area, ensuring victims needs are identified and met.
 The PCC for Derbyshire is dedicated to meet this requirement and help victims and witnesses receive the support they need within Derbyshire to enable them to cope and recover.